 They may stop flowering when summer temperatures rise above 70° degrees Fahrenheit (21° C).

-Marguerite daisies love the sun and thrive under full sun in regions with cooler nights.
+Marguerite daisies love the sun and thrive as annuals under full sun in regions with cooler nights.

 They also tolerate partial sun, provided all other growing conditions are met properly.